 As a Beginner, learning some easy table tennis serve is the first thing you should master for a start before you can learn any of the table tennis strokes.

-I will teach you four easy ways to serve table tennis that will be very useful for beginners who are just starting to learn the game.
-They are the Forehand topspin serves, Backhand topspin serves, Forehand backspin serves and backhand backspin serves.
+I will teach you four easy ways to serve table tennis that will be very useful for beginners.
+They are the Forehand topspin serves, and Backhand topspin serves, Forehand backspin serves and backhand backspin serves.

-It is advisable to know the difference between topspin and backspin and also how to make a legal serve before you can practice how to make topspin and backspin serve.
+It is advisable to know how to serve before practising how to make topspin and backspin serves.

-In case you do not know what topspin and backspin are or you do not know their difference, visit the table tennis spin page. (coming soon)
+In case you do not know what topspin and backspin are or do not know their difference, visit the table tennis spin page.

 Do you want to know what the rules say about service?
 Visit the rules of table tennis page.

-If you do not know how to make legal table tennis serve click here for details on how to make a good serve in table tennis.
+If you do not know how to make legal table tennis, click here for details on making a good serve in table tennis.

 How to Make a Topspin Serve

-Topspin serve can be done using forehand or backhand but you can stick to any style that fits you or easier for you to do.
+Topspin can be done using forehand or backhand, but you can stick to any style that fits you or more comfortable for you to do.

-As a beginner, you should learn to do it slowly but as you improve on how to serve table tennis, then you can learn to do it faster.
+As a beginner, you should learn to do it slowly, but as you improve on serving table tennis, you can know to do it faster.